servo/servo/docs/try.md

 - `mac`
 - `win` or `windows`
 - `wpt` or `linux-wpt` (runs wpt tests for `both` layouts on linux)
+- `webgpu` (runs WebGPU CTS on linux with layout2020 and production profile)
 - `wpt-2013` or `linux-wpt-2013` (runs wpt tests on `2013` layout)
 - `wpt-2020` or `linux-wpt-2020` (runs wpt tests on `2020` layout)
 - `mac-wpt`